 the Amsterdam Decoding and Modeling Toolbox(ADAM)

 I have recently developed a Matlab toolbox that allows you to perform multivariate analyses on EEG and MEG data, allowing one to determine and model the relationship between psychological states (experimental conditions) and brain dynamics (neural mechanisms) over time.
-I am currently working with Joram van Driel to make this toolbox more user friendly by writing some wrapper functions and creating a manual/tutorial that will be presented during a workshop/hackathon at the ICON conference in Amsterdam 5-8 August 2017.
+The toolbox was presented during a workshop/hackathon at the ICON conference in Amsterdam 5-8 August 2017.

-Until then you are free to download the toolbox from Github and play around with the software, but no guarantees that it is bug free.
+You can download the toolbox and play around with the software.
 Update regularly, the toolbox is constantly being updated.
-If you use the toolbox, please cite our forthcoming Scientific Reports paper when using forward encoding models or recent PNAS paper when using decoding.
+If you use the toolbox, please cite our Scientific Reports paper when using forward encoding models or PNAS paper when using decoding.